lpil/exfmt/README.md

 # exfmt 🌸

+> `exfmt` is in alpha.
+If you run into any problems, please
+> [report them][issues].
+>
+> Currently exfmt does not always produce semantically identical formatted
+> Elixir.
+There are checks to prevent data loss, but please ensure you have
+> backed up your code before running `exfmt` during this alpha stage.
+>
+> **The format produced by exfmt will change significantly before the 1.0.0
+> release.**  If this will cause problems for you, please refrain from using
+> exfmt during the alpha- and beta-test periods.

 `exfmt` formats [Elixir][elixir] source code according to a standard set of rules.
 It is inspired by Aaron VonderHaar's [elm-format][elm-format].